 A sudden drop in your blood pressure can cause you to faint.
 Sometimes your heart rate and blood vessels can’t react fast enough when your body’s need for oxygen changes.
-This is very common among older people and in people who have certain health conditions, such as diabetes.
+This is very common among older people.
+It is also common in people who have certain health conditions, such as diabetes.
 Fainting can happen when:

-If you faint when you turn your head to the side, the bones in your neck may be pinching on one of the blood vessels that leads to your brain.
+If you faint when you turn your head to the side, the bones in your neck may be pinching one of the blood vessels that lead to your brain.
 If this happens to you, be sure to tell your doctor about it.

 A drop in your blood sugar may also cause you to faint.
-This can happen if you have diabetes, but it may also happen if you don’t eat for a long time.
+This can happen if you have diabetes.
+It may also happen if you don’t eat for a long time.